LAST UPDATED: July 16, 2020

 All families with children under 18 (or under 26 if enrolled in special education programming), not just those eligible for Free or Reduced-price meals, can pick up school meals.
 Please visit the Michigan Department of Education website for school meal sites across Michigan or contact Michigan Department of Education at 517-241-5374 or firstname.lastname@example.org.

 All Michigan households eligible for Food Assistance Program benefits will now get more benefits.
-Eligible households should have received these additional food assistance benefits on their Bridge Card by March 30.
+Michigan families will continue to have access to additional food assistance benefits during the month of July.
 From April 1st, the work requirement for the Food Assistance Program has been suspended: you can qualify regardless of whether you’re working 80 hours a month.
 You can check the balance on your Bridge Card online or by calling 888-678-8914.
 Arabic and Spanish speakers are available.
 Any person who is deaf, speech-impaired, deafblind or hard of hearing can call the Michigan Relay Center at 7-1-1.

 University of Michigan students can get free food and toiletries at the Maize & Blue Cupboard.